 During the reign of the drug gangs, many NGOs began working in the favelas.
 McCann describes them as “more disciplined and focused offspring of the grassroots movements of the late 1970s, but [lacking] their transformative agenda and ability to inspire broad participation” (2014, Ch.
 5, par.
 21).
-Just as resident’s associations were allowed to continue working as long as they didn’t speak against the traffickers, so were NGOs.
-I
+Just as residents’ associations were allowed to continue working as long as they did not speak against the traffickers, so were NGOs.

 Pacification and Renewed Involvement in Civil Society

-For almost a decade, this was the reality that favela resident’s lived under, constant threat and intimidation from drug traffickers.
-It’s important to note that not all favelas were run by drug gangs, some where run by militias of off-duty police officers, who extorted money from favela residents and business owners in exchange for supposed protection.
+For almost a decade, this was the reality that favela residents’ lived under, constant threat and intimidation from drug traffickers.
+It is important to note that not all favelas were run by drug gangs, some were run by militias of off-duty police officers, who extorted money from favela residents and business owners in exchange for supposed protection.
 Within this atmosphere, many favelas lost their sense of unity, as some parts were more affected by trafficking activity or city upgrades, creating class distinctions within favelas.

-In 2008, though, the state finally put forth a strategy to take the favelas back from the drug gangs and offer them hope at becoming full citizens of the city.
+In 2008, though, the state finally put forth a strategy to take the favelas back from the drug gangs and offer them hope to become full citizens of the city.
 This was through the Pacifying Police Units, or UPPs, as mentioned in chapter one.
-They have created a new sense of openness in the favelas, allowing them to speak freely (McCann, 2014, Epilogue, par.
+They have created a new sense of openness in the favelas, allowing the residents to speak freely (McCann, 2014, Epilogue, par.
 22).
-However, their consistent presence in favelas has not been without incident, as many the high profile disappearance of Amarildo in 2013 demonstrates (Bottari, 2013).
+However, the UPP’s consistent presence in favelas has not been without incident, as the high profile involvement of police in the disappearance of Amarildo in 2013 demonstrates (Bottari, 2013).

-The community’s responses to Amarildo’s disappearance, though, is wonderful example of the new surge of community organizing across the city.
-Resident’s of Rocinha, the favela in the South Zone where Amarildo lived, organized three protests in response to police misconduct and negligence in the case (Bottari, 2013).
-Vila Autodromo, a small falvela in the West Zone, has organized against forced removal since 2009 (RioOnWatch Writers, 2013).
+The community’s response to Amarildo’s disappearance, though, is a wonderful example of the new surge of community organizing across the city.
+Residents of Rocinha, the favela in the South Zone where Amarildo lived, organized three protests in response to police misconduct and negligence in the case (Bottari, 2013).
+Vila Autodromo, a small falvela in the West Zone, has organized against the threat forced removal since 2009 (RioOnWatch Writers, 2013).
 While most residents have been resettled in a public housing complex 1 km away, most have also received extremely fair compensation for their homes (Steiker-Ginsberg, 2014).
 These victories, though not the ideal outcome, were only possibly through the community’s organized nature.

 And the examples continue with more recent efforts at organizing.
-Earlier this year the Resident’s Association in Vidigal, a South Zone favela with some of the best views in the city, organized a series of community meetings called Fala Vidigal, Vidigal Talk.
+Earlier this year the Residents’ Association in Vidigal, a South Zone favela with some of the best views in the city, organized a series of community meetings called Fala Vidigal, Vidigal Talk.
 It was a four part series over four months, looking at the various topics that surrounded gentrification and real estate speculation (RioOnWatch Writers, Vidigal, 2014).
-And recently in Complexo do Alemão, a North Zone favela complex where I have lived the last 18 months, the residents have organized protests and twitter campaigns to highlight the police violence that escalated after the end of the World Cup (RioOnWatch Writers, Alemão, 2014).
+Recently in Complexo do Alemão, a North Zone favela complex where I have lived the last 18 months, the residents organized protests and twitter campaigns to highlight the police violence that escalated following the World Cup (RioOnWatch Writers, Alemão, 2014).

-Recent community action demonstrates that the time is ripe to return to the place of community organizing that occurred in the 70s and 80s.
+This recent string of community action in favelas across the city demonstrates that the time is ripe to return to the community organizing that occurred in the 70s and 80s.
 There is recognition among the people that improvements in the communities can only be achieved through their own efforts.
 The state, while not entirely without contribution, has not measured up to the expectations of the people.